NixOS/nix/src/nix/bundle.md

 # Bundlers

-An bundlers is specified by a flake output attribute named `bundlers.<system>.<name>` or `defaultBundler.<system>`.
+A bundler is specified by a flake output attribute named `bundlers.<system>.<name>` or `defaultBundler.<system>`.
 It looks like this:

 ```nix